 Have you ever wanted to create your own argot but didn’t know how?
-I made one called Canargy and discussed why I did so as well as presenting some of the results in the first part of this series.
+I made one called Canargy and discussed why I did so, as well as presenting some of the results in Part 1 of this series.
 This time, let’s look at the details of its production.

-First, for those who are still wondering why I thought a conlang was needed at all in ChronoBlade, I’d point to their history of adding depth and richness to worlds, particularly in SF and Fantasy, across media, from Syldavian to Dothraki to Al Bhed.
-Second, each of the heroes in ChronoBlade’s multiverse came from a different reality: we started in Ragnarok, where Old Norse was spoken, and Thera’s world of Minova used a mix of Minoan and Mycenaean Greek, while Uru’abgal, Lophi’s place of origin, used Ancient Sumerian, so a distinctive idiom for Empyrea seemed in order in terms of maintaining parallelism if nothing else.
+First, for those wondering why I thought a conlang was needed at all in ChronoBlade, I’d point to their history of adding depth and richness to worlds, particularly in SF and Fantasy, across media, from Syldavian to Dothraki to Al Bhed.
+Second, each of the heroes in ChronoBlade’s multiverse came from a different reality: we started in Ragnarok, where Old Norse was spoken, and Thera’s world of Minova used Mycenaean Greek, while Uruapkal, Lophi’s place of origin, used Ancient Sumerian, so a distinctive idiom for Empyrea seemed in order in terms of maintaining parallelism if nothing else.

 Returning to argots, they exist around the world and have for some time.
 Apart from the English Thieves’ Cant (which I’ll refer to simply as Cant going forward) I mentioned in Part 1, there are others: Rotwelsch, Germanesco, and Šatrovački (шатровачки), to name a few.
 They share some properties of pidgins, creoles, jargons, and slangs, but there are a few things that distinguish an argot from these.